 Different Types of Soil Mites

-There are several kinds of soil mites out of which oribatid are the common most.
+There are several kinds of soil mites out of which oribatids are the most common.
 Equipped with hard and rounded shells or exoskeletons, these are also known as beetle mites or turtle mites.
 Normally found in lichen or moss, they are also termed moss mites.
 Their lifespan is long, ranging from 3 to 7 years.

 Following are some other types of soil mites.